kempniu/yafut/README.md

 Yaffs code that Yafut builds upon supports both Yaffs1 and Yaffs2 file systems.
 Yafut assumes that NAND devices with 512-byte pages use Yaffs1 while those with 1024-byte or larger pages use Yaffs2.
-All NOR devices are assumed to use Yaffs2 by default.
+All NOR devices and Yaffs file system images are assumed to use Yaffs2 by default.
 While the autodetected Yaffs layout can be tweaked using the `-C` and `-B` command-line options (see above), there is currently no way to override the chunk size threshold used for autodetecting the Yaffs file system version used.

 ### What's the deal with the Linux kernel version requirements?